Intro to hepatitis C

 • Hepatitis C is a liver infection caused by the hepatitis C virus.

-• Over time, the virus causes inflammation, destroying healthy liver cells and causing the liver to replace them with scar tissue.
-This happens in a process called fibrosis.
+• If left untreated, the virus causes inflammation, destroying healthy liver cells and causing the liver to replace them with scar tissue.
+This formation of scar tissue is called fibrosis and causes the liver to stiffen so it does not work as well.

-• Over time, if the virus is left untreated, more of the liver gets replaced with scar tissue until nearly all of the liver is scarred; this is called cirrhosis.
+• Over time, more of the liver gets replaced with scar tissue until nearly all of the liver is scarred; this is called cirrhosis.

-• There is no vaccination available against hepatitis C and there is no immunity to hepatitis C.
+• There is no vaccination available to protect against hepatitis C.

 The word hepatitis refers to an inflammation (-itis) of the liver (hepa-).